-What you must pay when you Services that are covered for you get these services Done mass measurement There is no coinsurance, For qualified individuals (generally, this means people at copayment, or deductible for risk of losing bone mass or at risk of osteoporosis), the Medicare-covered bone mass following services are covered every 24 months or more measurement. frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+What you must pay when you Services that are covered for you get these services Done mass measurement There is no coinsurance.
+For qualified individuals (generally, this means people at copayment, or deductible for risk of losing bone mass or at risk of osteoporosis), the Medicare-covered bone mass following services are covered every 24 months or more measurement. frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
 Breast cancer screening (mammograms) There is no coinsurance, Covered services include: copayment, or deductible for • One baseline mammogram between the ages of 35 and covered screening mammograms. • One screening mammogram every 12 months for women aged 40 and older Note: any diagnostic tests resulting from breast cancer • Clinical breast exams once every 24 months screening (mammograms), or conducted along with mammograms (such as breast ultrasounds), are subject to the applicable cost sharing amounts.
 See Outpatient diagnostic tests and therapeutic services and supplies in this Benefits Chart for more information.
-Cardiac rehabilitation services May require a referral from your doctor.
-Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are (requires prior covered for members who meet certain conditions with a authorization/approval in doctor's referral.
+Cardiac rehabilitation services May require a referral from Comprehensive programs of cardiac rehabilitation services your doctor. that include exercise, education, and counseling are (requires prior covered for members who meet certain conditions with a authorization/approval in doctor's referral.
 The plan also covers intensive cardiac advance to be covered). rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.
-You pay: \$10 copay for each visit for Medicare-covered cardiac rehabilitative services.
-Cardiovascular disease risk reduction visit (therapy There is no coinsurance, for cardiovascular disease) copayment, or deductible for to help lower your risk for cardiovascular disease.
+You pay: \$15 copay for each visit for Medicare-covered cardiac rehabilitative services.
+Cardiovascular disease risk reduction visit (therapy There is no coinsurance, for cardiovascular disease) copayment, or deductible for the intensive behavioral We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.